- Column 1

 It’s here that Unique Venues Technology Manager Todd Wonders came across MusiCorps, and was so moved by the program, he named them the benefactor of Unique Venues Corporate Giving Program for 2017.

-In October of 2015, Wonders attended a “Music Heals” concert at DAR Constitution Hall in Washington, D.C. that raised money for MusiCorps.
+In October of 2015, Todd attended a “Music Heals” concert at DAR Constitution Hall in Washington, D.C. that raised money for MusiCorps.
 The lineup included members of the Wounded Warrior Band alongside Pink Floyd’s Roger Waters (who has served as a mentor for many years), Billy Corgan of The Smashing Pumpkins, and Rage Against the Machine guitarist Tom Morello.

-“Many of the [veterans] were not in great shape, but to see them be able to express themselves and their talents through instruments and vocals, it was just phenomenal,” says Wonders.
+“Many of the [veterans] were not in great shape, but to see them be able to express themselves and their talents through instruments and vocals, it was just phenomenal,” says Todd.
 “The group does a lot of good for veterans, many of whom have lost limbs or have PTSD, and want to continue doing something productive with their lives.”

-Part of the reason that MusiCorps is so meaningful to Wonders is that it reminds him of his late grandfather, who was just 17-years-old when he enlisted in the Navy to serve at Iwo Jima during World War II and later received the Purple Heart award.
+Part of the reason that MusiCorps is so meaningful to Todd is that it reminds him of his late grandfather, who was just 17-years-old when he enlisted in the Navy to serve at Iwo Jima during World War II and later received the Purple Heart award.
 He was also a devoted accordion and banjo player.
-“I really think he could have benefitted from a program like MusiCorps,” says Wonders.
+“I really think he could have benefitted from a program like MusiCorps,” says Todd.
 “This really is a charity where you can see incredible results from your donations.
 I witnessed it on stage during the performance I went to, and I’m happy Unique Venues will continue to contribute to this important program.”

 Here’s how the donations work: Each year one Unique Venues employee is selected to choose a charity of their choice in an effort to maximize the overall impact of contribution dollars.
 Past honorees have been the Children’s Global Alliance, St. Jude Children’s Research Hospital, the American Heart Association, and the American Diabetes Association.
 Unique Venues starts the year off with a $500 donation to the partner in lieu of sending members holiday cards.
 Stay tuned to this page for updates on contributions and how they have helped MusiCorps.